Ross Levinsohn: From Big Rounds to Down Rounds

 As the realities of the current economic landscape become apparent to even the completely most uninitiated, more venture capitalists are recognizing that tougher times lie ahead.

-While tough times are never good for the fairweather founders that usually flock to Silicon Valley when money is being handed out on Sand Hill Road like it’s going out of style, I pointed out in a recent post on E-consultancy.com that tough times can create opportunity for smart, serious entrepreneurs.
+While tough times are never good for the fairweather founders that usually flock to Silicon Valley when money is being handed out on Sand Hill Road like it’s going out of style, in a recent post on E-consultancy.com that tough times can create opportunity for smart, serious entrepreneurs.

 In a post on his blog, venture capitalist Fred Wilson discussed the tough times ahead and commented: